open-resources/dash_curriculum/tutorial/part2/chapter9.md

 In this chapter you will learn about `Dash DataTables` and how to use them to explore and edit data.

 ## 9.1 Intro to DataTables
-`DataTables` are an interactive table designed for viewing, editing, and exploring large datasets.
+`DataTables` are an interactive table designed for viewing, editing, and exploring large datasets like with Microsoft Excel or Google Sheets.
 Let's create a basic `DataTable` with the gapminder dataset.

 ![intro datatable](ch9_files/img/datatable_intro.png)